 Note to editor: Modify the paragraph starting at line 56 of page 77 in section 10.71.2.2

-At any point in time, the CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EDP group, by sending an EDP Request frame to the associated CPE non-AP MLD with EDP Request field set to "Join" and including the EDP Epoch Settings field with the parameters of the suggested EDP group.
+At any point in time, the CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EDP group, by sending an EDP Epoch Assignment [859] frame to the associated CPE non-AP MLD, including the EDP Epoch Settings field with the parameters of the suggested EDP group.
 The CPE non-AP MLD may report the status of the operation by responding with an EDP Response frame.
 This operation allows the CPE AP MLD to reorganize the EDP groups in use.
 Following this reorganization, the resulting EDP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re)Association Request frame.

 9.6.42.7 [123] [950] OTA otaMAC Collision Warning [211] Notification frame format